FPM Precision Programming

 • The continuum from Movement Prep to General Physical Preparation (GPP) and Specialized Physical Preparation.

-• We discuss RPE 5-8 and why the true strength is making the hard easy.
+• We discuss RPE 5-8 and why the actual strength is making the hard easy.

 • We explain how to lower a client’s biological age.